JaGeo/MolecularToolbox/README.md

 <img src="https://github.com/JaGeo/MolecularToolbox/blob/master/Doc/Piktogramm-01.png" width="40%" height="40%">

 This toolbox can convert anisotropic displacement parameters calculated with [Phonopy](https://atztogo.github.io/phonopy/) referring to a Cartesian coordinate system (Ucart) to Ucif, B, U\*, Beta, Ui and Ueq.
 Moreover, Ucart, Ucif, B, U* and Beta from literature can be converted to Ucif, B, U\* and Beta.

-This is all done according to: R. W. Grosse-Kunstleve and P. D. Adams,*J. Appl.
+This is all done according to: R. W. Grosse-Kunstleve and P. D. Adams, *J. Appl.
 Crystallogr.*, **2002**, *35*, 477–480.
 This article also includes the nomenclature of the different parametrizations.

 **2. Calculation of the Root-Mean-Square of the Cartesian Displacements**
 <img src="https://github.com/JaGeo/MolecularToolbox/blob/master/Doc/Piktogramm-02.png" width="40%" height="40%">

+Moreover, this toolbox can also calculate the root-mean-square of the Cartesian displacements as defined in
+- J. George, V. L. Deringer, R. Dronskowski,*Inorg.
+Chem.*, **2015**, *54*, 956–962.
+- J. van de Streek, M. A. Neumann,  *Acta Cryst.
+B*, **2010**, *66*,  544–558.

 How to install the MATLAB Toolbox